ngblaylock/blunt-images/README.md

 This was created so I could add one image to my directory which would trigger Node to generate multiple sizes.
 For example, I can upload an image to `./images/image-name.jpg` directory and based on my configuration file it would create `./optimized-images/thumb_image-name.jpg` as well as `./optimized-images/large_image-name.jpg`.
 That way I don't have to create two sizes of the same images in Photoshop or Figma and export them.

-This is intended to run in parallel with any static site generator, so you can pair it with whatever you might have in `npm run dev`, `npm run build`, or comparative script.
+This is intended to be used with any static site generator, so you can pair it with whatever you might have in `npm run dev`, `npm run build`, or comparative script.

 The main drawback with this script is that it may create images that you might not actually use in your site.